jyoung3131/emu-microbench-kokkos/tests/README_TESTING.md

 * run_tests_serial.sh - Run all tests in a serial fashion (all platforms)
 * launch_parallel_tests.sh - Uses GNU parallel to run multiple tests simultaneously.
 Can be used on native and emusim.. platforms only.
 * create_emu_hw_tarball.sh - Allows a user to create a tarball for moving tests and the serial runscript to the Emu hardware test platform
+* set_emu_exp_path.sh - an environment script to allow for using relative paths when generating new experiments.
+For example, this can be used to generate experiments for the Emu HW.

 ## Generating Tests